 At the time of the rehearsal of Die Walküre, the sound levels of the music reached a massive 132 decibels.
 Mr Goldscheider was sitting directly in front of the brass section of the orchestra and took the full force of the music.
 He later claimed that he had developed acoustic shock and had symptoms of tinnitus, hyperacusis and dizziness.

-In its defence, the Royal Opera House claimed that Wagner’s music had artistic merit and that some musicians might foreseeable suffer hearing damage.
+In its defence, the Royal Opera House claimed that Wagner’s music had artistic merit and that some musicians might foreseeably suffer hearing damage.

 This argument was first rejected by the English High Court.
 The English Court of Appeal affirmed the decision of the High Court: the Royal Opera House had failed in its duty of care to Mr Goldscheider by not taking reasonable precautions to safeguard his hearing.